cargicar/RL_from_andy_jones/Home.md

 **If you're entirely new to programming in Python**, [the /r/python wiki is a good hub to browse through](https://www.reddit.com/r/python/wiki/index#wiki_online_books_and_resources) and we'll make a weak recommendation for [Automate the Boring Stuff With Python](https://automatetheboringstuff.com/) as a book that suits many people well.

-**If you're entirely new to deep learning**, [the /r/ML wiki has a huge pile of resources for you to look through](https://www.reddit.com/r/MachineLearning/wiki/index), and we'll make a weak recommendation for [fast.ai](https://course.fast.ai/) as a course that suits many people well.
+**If you're entirely new to deep learning**, [the /r/ML wiki is a good hub to browse through](https://www.reddit.com/r/MachineLearning/wiki/index), and we'll make a weak recommendation for [fast.ai](https://course.fast.ai/) as a course that suits many people well.

 ## Things We Recommend